 A visit to the region around Creully has a great deal of historical interest for visitors.
 These sites include the famous medieval tapestry at Bayeux and the Normandy Landing Beaches, both very popular destinations with visitors.
 Perhaps it is less well known that Caen also has a great deal of interesting historical monuments.

-Map of Creully and places to visit
+Map of Creully and places nearby

 Visit near Creully with France This Way reviews